cosmos/ethermint-archive/docs/architecture/future-architecture.rst

 *NOTE: Ethermint supports a superset of Web3, since we are extending it with methods for IBC.*

 Implementation Process
 ----------------------

 This is not a rewrite from scratch.
 It is designed to be a second version that fixes some issues from the past.
-The current estimate is that it will take 2 developers working on it full-time 6 weeks.
-A lot of the ideas and current code can be used and packages will be replaces one by one.
+A lot of the ideas and current code can be used and packages will be replaced one by one.

 1. Implement the new CLI and logging in order to provide a similar experience as Tendermint.